 Art Sales & Commissions

-The Artis will handle artwork sales, and will retain 100% commission on sales.
+Inverted Arts will handle artwork sales, and will retain 25% commission on sales.

-Artists are encouraged to submit works of any medium through the form below, accompanied by an artist’s statement of 200 words or less.
+Artists are encouraged to submit works of any medium through the form, accompanied by an artist’s statement of 200 words or less.
 Artist’s are also encouraged to sell their pieces represented at the show and promote their other work with a business card or flyer.
-Due to limited space, two dimensional pieces are limited to 36 inches by 48 inches and three dimensional pieces limited to 36 inches by 48 inches by 36 inches.
+Due to limited space, dimensional pieces are limited to 36 inches by 48 inches by 36 inches.

 Please consider submitting a new or previously created piece that you think would add to the conversation of this show.